wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-automated-backup.md

 |**Encryption**|Enable/Disable (Disabled)|Enables or disables encryption.
 When encryption is enabled, the certificates used to restore the backup are located in the specified storage account in the same automaticbackup container using the same naming convention.
 If the password changes, a new certificate is generated with that password, but the old certificate remains to restore prior backups.|
 |**Password**|Password text (None)|A password for encryption keys.
 This is only required if encryption is enabled.
 In order to restore an encrypted backup, you must have the correct password and related certificate that was used at the time the backup was taken.|

-## Configure Automated Backup in the Portal
+## Configure Automated Backup in the Azure Management Portal

-You can use the [Azure Preview Portal](https://manage.windowsazure.cn/) to configure Automated Backup when you create a new SQL Server 2014 Virtual Machine.
-The following screenshot shows these options under **OPTIONAL CONFIGURATION** | **SQL AUTOMATED BACKUP**.
+You can use the Azure Management Portal to configure Automated Backup when you create a new SQL Server 2014 Virtual Machine.

+>[AZURE.NOTE] Automated Backup relies on the SQL Server IaaS Agent.
+To install and configure the agent, you must have the Azure VM Agent running on the target virtual machine.
+Newer virtual machine gallery images have this option enabled by default, but the Azure VM Agent might be missing on existing VMs.
+If you are using your own VM image, you will also need to install the SQL Server IaaS Agent.
+For more information, see [VM Agent and Extensions](http://azure.microsoft.com/blog/2014/04/15/vm-agent-and-extensions-part-2/).

+The following Azure Management Portal screenshot shows these options under **OPTIONAL CONFIGURATION** | **SQL AUTOMATED BACKUP**.

 ![SQL Automatic Backup configuration in Azure Management Portal](./media/virtual-machines-sql-server-automated-backup/IC778483.jpg)